lexCoding/Web-Dev-Training-Ground/readMe.md

 #this repo contains my web dev training

-#Credits to the websites included inside for me to learn to code
+#Credits to the websites included inside for me to learn new things.